grumpyclimber/construction/article.md

 We can use our browser for that, I personally use Chrome.
 Just hover your mouse above the title of the post right-click it and choose Inspect, (BUT pay attention!
 I've chosen a post that's a few posts below the top - just in case the first posts has a different class).

-Now we can actually look at the code of the website, when you hover your mouse cursor above certain elements of the code in the right window, the browser will highlight that element in the left window, in the below example my cursor is hovering above the ```<tr data-topic-id=...>``` and on the left side we can observe a big chunk of the website being highlighted:
+Now we can look at the code of the website, when you hover your mouse cursor above certain elements of the code in the right window, the browser will highlight that element in the left window, in the below example my cursor is hovering above the ```<tr data-topic-id=...>``` and on the left side we can observe a big chunk of the website being highlighted:

 <img width="1092" alt="inspect" src="https://user-images.githubusercontent.com/87883118/145134328-abb52874-0bc5-4bc9-a952-662d44fe00d6.png">